 Germany is in Western and Central Europe.
-The geography of Germany is mostly low lying plains, the upland regions of the mountains ranges of the Bavarian and Ore Mountains- the country’s main geographic features.
-There are many rivers running across its geography.
+The geography of Germany is mostly low-lying plains, the upland regions of the Bavarian and Ore Mountains mountain ranges- the country’s main geographic features.
+Many rivers are running across its geography.

-What geography facts are there about the Federal Republic of Germany?
+What geographical facts are there about the Federal Republic of Germany?

-One fun geography fact about Germany is that has a dense network of motorways, autobahns.
-In the US there are roughly 4 million miles of roads whereas in Germany they have around 46,000+ miles of roads (8% more than the US).
+One fun geographical fact about Germany is its dense network of motorway autobahns.
+In the US, there are roughly 4 million miles of roads, whereas in Germany, they have around 46,000+ miles of roads (8% more than the US).

-Another geography fact about Germany is that it has coastline on three seas: the North Sea and Baltic Sea to the northeast and to its south along with Lake Constance.
+Another geographical fact about Germany is its coastline on three seas: the North Sea and the Baltic Sea to the northeast and its south, along with Lake Constance.

-Watch the video created by incredibly popular, “Geography Now” by clicking below.
+Watch the video created by the incredibly popular “Geography Now” below.

 - Kartoffel Klose Recipe

 - Different Types of German Sausages